DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 Arduino SAMD-based Telescope Controller 4.00.00
-By David Armstrong, June 2022
+By David Armstrong, July 2022
+See MIT LICENSE.md file
 =============================

 This Sketch implements one possible design for a Telescope Controller, using the